-The Disability Caucus concept came about as a result of a meeting between Congressman Jim Langevin of Rhode Island and THEN Vancouver mayor, Sam Sullivan.
+The Disability Caucus came about as a result of a meeting between Congressman Jim Langevin of Rhode Island and THEN Vancouver mayor, Sam Sullivan.

 Both are tetraiplegic and they agreed that a forum that could bring politicians with disabilities together would be useful.